scubamuc/wiki-md/NEXTCLOU.snap--testing-procedure.md

 # Nextcloud snap testing procedure

 As a member of the [Nextcloud development team](https://github.com/nextcloud-snap) I help out with [support](https://github.com/nextcloud-snap/nextcloud-snap/issues) and [documentation](https://github.com/nextcloud-snap/nextcloud-snap/wiki) as well as [PR testing](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Develop-and-contribute).

-To speed up things a little these tests are partially automated using self designed scripts.
+## Setup testing environment per script (optional)

+You may want to automate installation for testing, thus maintaining a reproducible environment.
+No need to do repetitive stuff if you can automate it.

+This method enables quick PR testing (_10-15 minutes per test, depending on resources_).
+It is important to follow exactly the same procedure for every test so that any discrepancies are discovered immediately.
+Even the smallest deviations could have an impact.
+The test result should be identical each time it is run.

+Assuming you're running your tests behind a [reverse proxy](https://github.com/nextcloud-snap/nextcloud-snap/wiki/NGINX-proxy-manager)

 ## PR testing procedure

 ## 1. Install Nextcloud snap
-+ install Nextcloud snap latest/beta or PR --channel=beta/pr-<number> on testing host
++ install Nextcloud snap `latest/beta` or PR `--channel=beta/pr-<number>` on testing host

 ## 2. Manual first start
 + complete Nextcloud initialisation see first start. this should be done manually and test if "upstream" issues are resolved